 You may not be aware that an Australian city gives tacit endorsement to the dolphin hunts in Taiji - and that city is Broome.

-Australia for Dolphins has a campaign calling on the Shire of Broome to suspend its relations with Taiji until it discontinues dolphin hunting completely and permanently.
+Australia for Dolphins calls on the Shire of Broome to suspend relations with Taiji until it discontinues dolphin hunting completely and permanently.

 To Australia’s shame, the city of Broome in northwestern Australia has since 1981 been the sister city of Taiji, a town synonymous with the slaughter of dolphins and whales.